 Multicoloured rainbow chip sprinkles

 2. Melt the green candy coating in a microwave safe bowl.
-Make sure the bowl is filled deep enought with candy coating that you cab submerge the entire cone-shaped cake pop in one dunk.
+Make sure the bowl is filled deep enough with candy coating that you cab submerge the entire cone-shaped cake pop in one dunk.

 4. One at a time, dip about 1/2 inch of the tip of a lollipop stick into the melted candy coating, and insert the stick straight into the flat bottom of a shaped cake ball, pushing it no more than halfway through.
 Dip the cake pop into the melted candy coating, and tap off any excess coating.